Dynamics of magnetization at infinite temperature in a Heisenberg spin chain: Materials and methods

-To compute the transferred magnetization at cycle 1, it is only necessary to consider two qubits with an fSim gate between them.
+In this section, we derive certain analytical results for small depths.
+At very early times, the matrices involved are small enough that it is possible to obtain relatively simple analytical results.
+Some of these are tabulated here: \paragraph*{Cycle 1} To compute the transferred magnetization at cycle 1, it is only necessary to consider two qubits with an fSim gate between them.
 Therefore, the probability distribution of the transferred magnetization takes a simple form.
 For positive integer power $k$, we have:

 In particular, the mean, variance, and skewness are

 Observe that, for $\mu \ll 1$, the skewness and kurtosis are both positive for small $\theta$, i.e. the Trotter limit, and negative for large $\theta$.
 The crossover happens at $\theta = \arcsin(\sqrt{2/3}) \approx 0.3 \pi$.
 In Figure 3 of the main text, we choose $\theta = 0.4\pi$, which is why we observe negative skewness and kurtosis.
 In continuous-time Hamiltonian dynamics, we expect the opposite signs.